01 Apr ACT vs SAT: Which Test Do Colleges Prefer?

 In order to make sure you have the best possible application for your desired school’s college board, you will need to decide which test to take.
 Hopefully, my breakdown provided you with enough guidance to make a confident decision and work your way toward a bachelor’s degree or greater!

 Now it’s time for you to prepare for your test; don’t waste too much time picking which one is right for you.
 I suggest you check out some test dates for either the ACT or the SAT to give yourself enough time to prepare.
-It may not hurt to look up some effective test-taking strategies or reviews on test prep courses, like the ones we have here.
+It may not hurt to look up some effective test-taking strategies or reviews on ACT prep courses or SAT courses.
 Keep in mind that you may want to take your test multiple times until you get a score you are proud of.